nebulab/playbook/source/company-rituals/watercoolers.html.md

 ## Weekly Donuts

-Once a week, Donut will pair people in the #coffee channel.
+Twice a week, Donut will pair people in the #donut-everyone channel.
 It will kick off the conversation with a fun icebreaker and then encourage you to take a remote coffee (or donuts!) together.

 The Donut can take any form you want, but usually it's a 10-20 minutes video call where you can talk